The World of Competitive Eating

 You’d expect competitive eating’s superstars to be 400-pound behemoths, but they’re not

-With his nine Coney Island Hot Dog victories Joey Chestnut has now ousted Takeru “The Tsunami” Kobayashi from the pinnacle of the sport.
+With his 11 Coney Island Hot Dog victories, Joey Chestnut has now ousted Takeru “The Tsunami” Kobayashi from the pinnacle of the sport.

 Kobayashi was at the top of his game between 2001 and 2006, winning six trophies in succession.
 An ESPN commentator once breathlessly announced that “He’s arguably the best competitor practising any sport today.”